 This is a super fast and super simple to get rid of built-up grime that doesn’t quickly go away with soap, water, and an old toothbrush.
 You will need a bowl, half a cup of Windex, and half a cup of pure hydrogen peroxide.
 Combine these two chemicals, stir them together in a bowl, and soak your jewelry in the solution for ten to fifteen minutes.

 After a quarter of an hour, much of the dirt will have already loosened, and you cause to use a small brush to remove the remaining grime.
 Silver, in particular, will benefit from the hydrogen peroxide in the solution.
+Click to know more cleaning jewelry with hydrogen peroxide.

 Remember always to scrub lightly, because metals, despite their hardiness, can still be scratched with sufficient effort.
 The metal is not going to be weakened, but there will be visible scratches on the surface.